abanoub1555/ecommerce_project/README.md

 i.
 What is the average spending time for user for our ecommerce?

 ii.
-What is the average spending time for user for our ecommerce? select count(test.order_fact.order_id) , test.user_dim_n.customer_state from
+What is the frequency of purchase on each state? select count(test.order_fact.order_id) , test.user_dim_n.customer_state from
 	test.order_fact